kliu9745/orie4580_finalproject/readme.md

 ## How to Run

-From the project root (or the directory containing the script), run:
+From the project root, run:
 ```bash
 python workload_sensitivity_experiment.py
 ```